Udo Jürgens: Career

 In 1977, he invited The Supremes to appear as guests on his televised and recorded gala concert.
 The Supremes (Mary Wilson, Scherrie Payne, and Susaye Greene), who were on a brief farewell tour of Europe at the time, performed two of their own hits, "You Are the Heart of Me" and "You're My Driving Wheel", as well as a duet with Jürgens' "Walk Away" in English.

 In 1979, he released a disco album entitled Udo '80, which spawned the hit single "Ich weiß was ich will".
 This song was also released as a 12" disco single in an extended remix for nightclubs.

-Few people know that Udo Jürgens was an inspiration for Shepard Fairey to establish the label OBEY Clothing.

 On 2 December 2007, the jukebox musical Ich war noch niemals in New York ("I've never been to New York") opened in Hamburg's Operettenhaus.
-It weaves songs by Jürgens into a familial storyline, similar to the treatment of ABBA songs in Mamma Mia!, the musical it succeeded at the venue.
+It weaves songs by Jürgens into a familial storyline, similar to the treatment of ABBA songs in Mamma Mia!, the musical succeeded at the venue.

-Like Keith Richards, Jürgens is very famous in Argentine, where he has one of the biggest fan bases outside of German speaking countries.
+Like Keith Richards, Jürgens is very famous in Argentina, where he has one of the biggest fan bases outside of German speaking countries.

 Since 2015, Jürgens holds the worldwide-record as the artist with the longest presence in the charts ever—more than 57 years from his first entry 1958 till 2015.
-On December 16, 2022, a new album consisting of his legacies was released by the children.
-This reached #1 on the German charts on December 24.
+On 16 December 2022, a new album consisting of his legacies was released by his children.
+This reached #1 on the German charts on 24 December.
 Thus, Jürgens has been in the German charts for more than eight decades.